 What is the purpose of art in reconciliation?
 That's a point of ongoing exploration for Lindsay Delaronde during her residency with the City of Victoria, and is the inspiration behind Forgive.
 Forgive is a site-specific performance and video installation that explores a narrative of Indigenous voices confronting colonial history.
 The performance explores the concept that forgiveness is a key to opening new doors and encourages us to choose it over resentment.

 Forgive will include a territory acknowledgement before a 20 minute film screening that captures multiple land-based performances.
 The film is broken into four sections, distinguishable by the use of the four medicine wheel colours.
 After the film there will be an opportunity for the audience to actively participate by approaching the stage to light a candle as a personal act of forgiveness.

 Lindsay asks, "what's left in your heart to forgive?"

 This event is free and open to the community.
 For more information, email firstname.lastname@example.org.

 Photo credit: Naomi Kennedy

 Pendulum: An Indigenous Showcase

-Produced by Lindsay Delaronde in partnership with the Belfry Theatre, Pendulum is a community-focused project, honouring Indigenous worldviews in relation to reconciliation and community healing.
-The show will have multiple acts featuring traditional and contemporary performances.
-Tickets on sale now.
+Produced by Lindsay Delaronde in partnership with the Belfry Theatre, Pendulum was a community-focused project, honouring Indigenous worldviews in relation to reconciliation and community healing.
+The show had multiple acts featuring traditional and contemporary performances.
+Thank you to everyone who attended!
 Learn more.